Skip to content

 The Bottom Line

-Windows Defender is good enough for most users who practice safe browsing.
-If you want paid protection, Bitdefender offers the best balance of security and performance.
-Skip Norton and McAfee—they're bloated and overpriced.
-Whatever you choose, keep your software updated and use common sense online.
+Windows Defender (free) is genuinely good enough for most users who practice safe browsing.
+If you want paid protection, Bitdefender Total Security ($49.99/yr first year, 5 devices) offers the best balance.
+Add Malwarebytes ($44.99/yr or free scans) as a supplement.
+Skip Norton and McAfee—they're bloated, overpriced, and nag you with upsells.

 Frequently Asked Questions